ideawu/ssdb/README.md

 SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL persistent storage server, using Google LevelDB as storage engine.

-SSDB is stable, production-ready and is widely used by many Internet companies such as QIHU 360.
+SSDB is stable, production-ready and is widely used by many Internet companies including QIHU 360.

 ## Features